Creed III: Plot

-In 2002, Los Angeles, Adonis "Donnie" Creed sneaks out with his best friend and brother type figure, Golden Gloves champion "Diamond" Dame Anderson, to watch him compete in an underground boxing match.
+In 2002, Adonis "Donnie" Creed sneaks out with Golden Gloves champion "Diamond" Dame Anderson, to watch him compete in an underground boxing match in Los Angeles.
 After Dame's victory, he tells Donnie about his aspirations to turn professional and become a world champion.
 During a detour at a liquor store, Donnie impulsively attacks a man named Leon, and Dame is arrested while Donnie escapes, running away from the scene.
+After Dame was arrested, Donnie never contacted Dame again.

-In 2024, six years after beating Viktor Drago (Note: As depicted in Creed II (2018)) and three years after beating Ricky Conlan to avenge his only career defeat, (Note: As depicted in Creed (2015)) Donnie has retired from boxing to focus on his wife Bianca and their 6-year-old daughter Amara, whose hearing impairment has since led the family to become fluent in American Sign Language.
+In the present time, five years after defeating Viktor Drago (Note: As depicted in Creed II (2018)) and three years after defeating Ricky Conlan in South Africa to avenge his only career defeat, (Note: As depicted in Creed (2015)) Donnie has retired from boxing to focus on his wife Bianca and their six-year-old daughter Amara, whose hearing impairment has since led the family to become fluent in American Sign Language.
 Donnie runs the Delphi Boxing Academy with Tony "Little Duke" Evers Jr. and is promoting his protégé, world champion Felix "El Guerrero" Chavez, in a match against Drago.
-While the two watch the declining health of Donnie's adoptive mother Mary-Anne, Amara aspires to become a boxer like Donnie, which gets her into trouble at school when she punches a bully.
+While the two watch the declining health of Donnie's adoptive mother Mary-Anne, Amara aspires to become a boxer like Donnie, which gets her into trouble at school when she attacks a bully.

 Released from prison, Dame reconnects with Donnie and shares his desire to resume his boxing career.
 Donnie reluctantly invites Dame to the gym, and hires him as Chavez's sparring partner, but his presence draws scorn from Chavez and Duke as Dame is overly aggressive and hostile.
 Dame later visits Donnie's home, where he meets his family and recounts their time together at a group home, a story that Bianca had never heard.
 Privately, Dame asks for a title shot against Chavez, but Donnie declines.
-After Drago is attacked by an unknown assailant at a party for Bianca's record label, which casts doubt on his ability to participate in his upcoming fight, Donnie nominates Dame as Drago's replacement.
-Despite it being his first professional bout, Dame manages to win the unified heavyweight championship by implementing dirty tactics such as a knee and elbow, as well as targeting Chavez's shoulder, which Dame had intentionally damaged during one of their sparring sessions.
+After Drago is attacked by an unknown assailant at a party for Bianca's record label, which casts doubt on his ability to participate in his upcoming boxing match, Donnie nominates Dame as Drago's replacement.
+Despite it being his first professional bout, Dame manages to win the unified heavyweight championship in a third round knockout by implementing dirty tactics such as a knee and elbow, as well as targeting Chavez's shoulder (Which Dame had intentionally damaged during one of their sparring sessions), leaving Chavez in serious condition while being sent to the hospital and Duke furious with Creed.